 Before you can start searching, you’ll need to to buy a search bundle (you have to be logged in for this).
 Transactions are handled via PayPal or credit cards.
 You can purchase search bundles via credit card even if you don’t have a PayPal account.

 After you’re done, you’ll be directed back to your account overview page, which will show what you just purchased and keep you updated on how much of your bundle has been used.

 5. Use the TinEye browser extension

 To install the browser extension, go to the Welcome page and select the API extension for your browser – we only offer extensions for Firefox and Chrome browsers at this time.

-Note: The browser plugins for the regular, free version of TinEye found at TinEye.com/Plugin will not work with your TinEye API account.
+Note: The browser extensions for the regular, free version of TinEye found at TinEye.com/extensions will not work with your TinEye API account.
 You must install the high volume version to perform searches that will work with your prepaid search bundle.
 Don’t worry, you can have both the free and commercial versions installed at the same time!